 Criteria Description Maximum Marks

 Continuous Internal Internal Examination 5

 Assessment (CIA) Attendance 5

 Assignment 5

 End Semester End Semester Examination 35

 Examination(ESE)

 Total 50

-Attendance A minimum of 75% Attendance e is required to be maintained by
+Attendance A minimum of 75% Attendance ce is required to be maintained by

-a student to be qualified for tak ing up the End Semester
+a student to be qualified for tal king up the End Semester

 examination.
-The allowance of 25% includes all types of leaves
+The allowance of 25% includes all types of leav

 including medical leaves.